 When thinking about managing organizational change, one of the first activities that pops into project managers’ minds is training.

 Indeed, with new technology and new business processes comes the need to train employees.
 While this is an obvious change management technique, it’s not a standalone activity.

 For instance, your process improvement initiative should be fully integrated into your training strategy.
 While improving your processes, you must document the impact of each change so you can tailor your training to specific employee groups.

 6. Expect and Prepare for Resistance

 Instead of sweeping those opinions aside, take the time to listen to your employees.
-Then, develop a resistance management plan detailing how you will address their concerns and answer their questions, and outline what they can expect moving forward.
+Then, develop a resistance management plan detailing how you will address their concerns and answer their questions.

-Reinforcing change in this way can send a clear message that user adoption is a priority.
+Reinforcing change can send a clear message that user adoption is a priority.

-Part of reinforcing change post-implementation is knowing where your company stands in terms of transitioning.
 Are users actively using the new system, or are they holding tight to their old processes?
 Is user adoption so low that you need to consider ERP project recovery?

 Our change management consultants can help you develop an OCM plan that makes sense for your organization.
 Contact us below for a free consultation.